-Working with our partners at Blackpool Council and the help of specialist community engagement professionals at Shared Future CIC, we are undertaking ‘citizens inquiries’ across Blackpool.
+Working with our partners at Blackpool Council and the help of specialist community engagement professionals at Shared Future CIC, we have been undertaking ‘citizens inquiries’ across Blackpool.

 These inquiries involve recruiting a number of local residents from within our neighbourhoods and who are truly representative of the population that lives there.
 The resident group then undertake a citizen’s inquiry process to investigate and analyse issues within the local area, ultimately seeking to answer the following questions: ‘For people living within this neighborhood, what are the key factors which impact upon their health and wellbeing?’